Shivam250124/dynamic-pricing-for-fitness-classes/README.md

 Matplotlib & Seaborn: Used for data visualization and exploratory analysis.

-Jupyter Notebooks: The primary environment for development and documentation.
+Google colab : The primary environment for development and documentation.